 IV.
-Positive Judaism: The Jewish Virtues and Strengths that Enhance Well-being Here, I pair the VIA Classification of Strengths with 24 time tested Jewish values and practices and offer an example(s) from Jewish literature or Jewish practice which exemplifies the strength in practice.
-A. Wisdom/Chochma "The Proverbs of Solomon, son of David, King of Israel:
+Positive Judaism: The Jewish Virtues and Strengths That Enhance Well-Being

+We now turn to pairing the VIA Classification of Strengths with twenty-four time-tested Jewish values and practices and offer an example(s) from Jewish literature or Jewish practice that exemplify the strengths in practice.

+A. Wisdom/Chochmah

+The Proverbs of Solomon, son of David, King of Israel: